veronikamarkus/RestfulBooker-API-Test/README.md

 API Testing with REST Assured - Framework Solution for an Open API called [Restful Booker](https://restful-booker.herokuapp.com/apidoc/index.html).
 This repository contains a solution for API testing using REST Assured, with a custom framework built to automate and efficiently test the Restful Booker API.

-The custom framework abstracts common setup tasks and provides efficient tools for interacting with the API, creating payloads, and validating responses.
-The tests follow business logic, ensuring clarity and maintainability.

 # Prerequisites

 - JDK 21